WORKPLACE LIES – “Leadership is a feature”.

 8. In my work, I am always challenged to grow.

-We need not dictate how each leader should behave, but we can define what all good leaders must create in their followers.
+We don’t need to dictate how each leader should behave, but we can define what all good leaders must create in their followers.
 And since we measure this by asking the followers to rate their own experiences, rather than rating the leader on a long list of abstract leader qualities, this measure of leader effectiveness is reliable.

 Leadership isn’t a thing, because it cannot be measured reliably.
 Followership is a thing, because it can.

-And it’s a lie that leadership is a feature because no two leaders create followers in quite the same way.
+It’s a lie that leadership is a feature because no two leaders create followers in quite the same way.
 What’s true in the real world is that leading is many different things.
 Your challenge as a leader is not to try to acquire the complete set of abstract leader competencies – you will fail, not least because the first hurdle you will fall at is authenticity.
 Instead, your challenge is to find and refine your own idiosyncratic way of creating in your team these 8 emotional outcomes as I’ve mentioned earlier.
 Do this well and you will lead well.

-Interestingly and happily – these two features are linked.
+Interestingly and happily – these two features are also linked.
 Your ability to create the outcomes you want in your followers is tied directly to how seriously and intelligently you cultivate your own idiosyncrasy, and to what end.
 The deeper and more extreme your idiosyncrasy becomes, the more passionately your followers follow-and while this is frustrating to us when we happen to disagree with the ends of a particular leader, it is so nonetheless.

 When Martin L. King was in jail in 1960 in Birmingham Alabama due to some accusations that he organized a nonviolent campaign against segregation he had written what is now known as the Letter from Birmingham Jail.
 It’s a long letter-an impassioned letter.
 It’s a plea against settling, against compromise, against the path of least resistance.
 And in it, King talks about extremism.
 “The question,” he says “is not whether we will be extremist, but what kind of extremists we will be.”